 Tax Assessment Appeals

-Many taxpayers do not pay much attention to their county and local Real Estate Tax bills because they are a fraction of the bill they receive each July for the Real Estate Taxes owed to the local School District.
-Furthermore, many people confuse the "Assessed Value" of their property with the "Fair Market Value" of their property.
-Our tax lawyers in Pottstown & Phoenixville help to make this process painless, with little activity on the part of the client.
+Many taxpayers do not pay much attention to their county and local real estate tax bills because they are a fraction of the bill they receive each July for the real estate taxes owed to the local school district.
+Furthermore, many people confuse the “assessed value” of their property with the “fair market value” of their property.
+An attorney can help you understand the process, and O’Donnell, Weiss & Mattei, P.C., is a particularly experienced firm.

-Counties limit the time when you can file an Annual Tax Assessment Appeal.
-The annual appeal period begins May 1 and runs until August 1 in Chester, Montgomery, Delaware, Bucks and Lancaster Counties and August 15 in Berks County.
+Counties limit the time when you can file an annual tax assessment appeal.
+The annual appeal period begins May 1 and runs until Aug.
+1 in Chester, Montgomery, Delaware, Bucks and Lancaster counties and Aug.
+15 in Berks County.